bangyii/cmd_vel_mux/README.md

 `/local_planner/cmd_vel [geometry_msgs::Twist]:` Local planner's output twist

+`~/enable_autonomous [std_msgs::Bool]:` Messages received on this topic will set the autonomous mode to be enabled or disabled.
+Default behavior determined by param 'autonomous_enabled'

 ## Publishers

 `/cmd_vel [geometry_msgs::Twist]:` Resultant blended/muxed command velocity that is sent to robot

+`~/autonomous_enabled [std_msgs::Bool]:` Publishes whether autonomous is enabled or not

 ## Parameters